Synthoid/ExportSheetData/docs/settings.md

 ![settings01](images/settings/settings02.png)

 Once you have pasted a settings JSON blob into the bottom field, you can click the `Load Settings` button to import those settings into the current document.
+Doing so will refresh the current settings and reopen the sidebar.

+> [!NOTE]
-Doing so will refresh the current settings and reopen the sidebar. *Specific sheets targeted when [Export sheets](format/exportsheets.md) is set to custom are not imported with the rest of the settings.* This is because different spreadsheets may have different IDs for targeted sheets so their saved export values may be incorrect.
+> Specific sheets targeted when [Export sheets](format/exportsheets.md) is set to custom are not imported with the rest of the settings.
+This is because different spreadsheets may have different IDs for targeted sheets so their saved export values may be incorrect.<br><br>Custom export folder and file replacement targets are also not imported due to `auth/drive.file` scope limitations.

+You can also clear the current settings for the document.

+> [!CAUTION]
-You can also clear the current settings for the document. ***This cannot be undone, so you will have to adjust or load settings again once `Clear` has been clicked.
+> This cannot be undone, so you will have to adjust or load settings again once `Clear` has been clicked.
 Use this with caution.***